-Dutch officials say they caught Russian spies targeting chemical weapons body
+Netherlands officials say they caught Russian spies targeting chemical weapons body

 "We know for sure they were not on holiday in the Netherlands.
 They had numerous telephones on them, different sizes, different makes.
 They had quite a few on them personally," he said.
 "Morenets tried to destroy the phone, or at least break the phone, when the operation was destroyed ... he did not succeed completely."

-Sotnikov had a large amount of cash on him: 20,000 euros and 20,000 dollars, Eichelsheim said.
+Sotnikov had a large amount of cash on him: 20,000 euros and $20,000, Eichelsheim said.
 "That is not an amount I carry on holiday," he said.

 "They were very aware of security," the Dutch official said, adding that they took garbage out of their hotel rooms.

-"In the boot of the Citron C3 (car they rented), we recognized high-value, high-grade equipment to hack wifi channels," he said.
+"In the boot of the Citron C3 (car they rented), we recognized high-value, high-grade equipment to hack Wi-Fi channels," he said.
 "The main element is of course the antenna ... that needs to access the network, in this case the network of the OPCW.
 The antenna aimed towards the OPCW."

 A battery to boost the power of their equipment was bought on April 11.
 "This battery was active in the back of this car at the Marriott hotel," Eichelsheim said.